 So, it can also absorb something totally new, if e.g. the aim of life is threatened."

-"And we always only see the world that selects our aims, put together?"
+"And do we only ever see the world that forms our goals?"

 "Yes," nodded Phil Osof, "that's how we make the world, we can only see it from a human perspective."

 "That was an exhaustive information," CP thanked.
 "How did Phil Osof get to the mechanics of the midpoints?"